 Applies concentrated finger pressure to "trigger points" (painful irritated areas in muscles) to break cycles of spasm and pain.

 Massage therapy focusing on muscle systems relevant to a particular sport.

-Is a form of bodywork that is manipulative in nature and seeks to rebalance the body by releasing tension in the fascia.
+Is a form of bodywork that is manipulative in nature and seeks to rebalance the body by releasing tension in the fascial.
 Long, stretching strokes are utilized to release muscular tension.